-Cellular Localization: Cytoplasmic and nuclear Positive Tissue Control: Melanoma or Schwannoma
+Cellular Localization: Cytoplasmic and nuclear

-Known Applications:
+Positive Control: Melanoma Known Applications:

 Immunohistochemistry (formalin-fixed paraffin-embedded tissues)

 Supplied As: Buffer with protein carrier and preservative

 Storage and Stability:

 Store at 2°C to 8°C. Do not use after expiration date printed on vial.
 If reagents are stored under conditions other than those specified in the package insert, they must be verified by the user.
 Diluted reagents should be used promptly; any remaining reagent should be stored at 2°C to 8°C.